-Best business card scanner apps for iPhone and iPad in 2019
+Scan and organize those business cards with these fantastic apps

 CamCard gives users access to an expansive feature set for free, though there are some extra bonuses if you opt for a premium subscription, starting at $5 a month or $47 a year.

-With CamCard, users are able to scan in business cards either one-at-a-time or in batches.
+With CamCard, users are able to scan in business cards either one at a time or in batches.
 All of the contact information is stored and saved on your smartphone, and you can even add notes and reminders to these contacts to help jog your memory.
 And if you have your own secretary, you can even invite them to scan and save contact details on your behalf, which is a truly nice feature.

 If you have your own business card, you can store that inside CamCard as well.
 When you run out of paper cards to hand out, just send them an e-card version through CamCard.
-The app also intelligently keeps track of stored contacts, so that when a contact gets promoted or changes jobs, you'll get a notification about it.
+The app also intelligently keeps track of stored contacts so that when a contact gets promoted or changes jobs, you'll get a notification about it.
 CamCard also keeps all of your data securely stored in the cloud, so you can access everything from multiple devices when necessary (no limitations with a Premium account).

 ScanBizCards

 If you work in a company that uses SalesForce or SugarCRM, ScanBizCards is the app you'll want to use.
-While you can use ScanBizCards for individual use, it is mostly geared for enterprises.
+While you can use ScanBizCards for individual use, it is mostly geared toward enterprises.

-With ScanBizCards, you get unlimited scans for business cards, and the contact information pulled from these can be either added to existing contacts in the system or new ones.
-The information it pulls is transcribed via the app's OCR tech, and if there is any detail that's incorrect, you can manually fix it.
+With ScanBizCards, you get unlimited scans for business cards and the contact information pulled from these can be either added to existing contacts in the system or new ones.
+The information it pulls is transcribed via the app's OCR tech and if there is any detail that's incorrect, you can manually fix it.

 Again, the biggest pull for ScanBizCards is the enterprise use case.
 It integrates seamlessly with services like SalesForce, SugarCRM, and more.
 Two-sided business cards may also be scanned without issue into ScanBizCards, and forwarding pulled information to other users is an easy task.
+There are also no in-app purchases for ScanBizCards — just pay once and you're done!

 Wantedly People

-When you have to deal with hundreds of business cards, you definitely do not want to be scanning those in one-by-one.
-You'll definitely need to check out Wantedly People, which allows you to scan in up to 10 business cards at a time.
+When you have to deal with hundreds of business cards, you definitely do not want to be scanning those in one by one.
+For that, you'll need to check out Wantedly People, which allows you to scan in up to 10 business cards at a time.

 The best part about how Wantedly handles batch scanning is that you don't even need to lay out the cards in a certain way for it to pick them up.
 Just have them all scattered on a flat surface, tap the button, and Wantedly handles the rest.
 The app utilizes OCR tech and artificial intelligence to analyze and detect text and contact information on every card to generate new contacts for you.
 Over time, the AI improves accuracy so it just gets better the more you use it.